shikaan/shikaan.github.io/content/blog/cache-writing/index.md

 We are then gaining on performance and stability, since we don't need to wait for external data sources.
 This makes the architecture on the whole more fault tolerant towards external services and thus opens new resilience possibilities: we could, for example, implement simple retry strategy or even a circuit breaker without affecting the client at all...

-The price we are paying though is consistency: before worker completes the synchronization process real data (as in data living in _Truly Awesome Bank_) and data we serve (as in data living in the Cache) are different and the thing can get a lot more complicated if we start thinking about how to deal with error cases<a href="#note2" id="note2ref"><sup>2</sup></a>.
+The price we are paying though is consistency: before worker completes the synchronization process real data (as in data living in _Truly Awesome Bank_) and data we serve (as in data living in the Cache) are different and the thing can get a lot more complicated if we start thinking about how to deal with error cases[^2].

 ## Write Around